 Swimmers who experience trouble should roll on their backs and raise one hand.
 We will have several safety boats patrolling the swim course.

-Please note this year ALL bike riders will be required to wear a helmet.
+As of a rule change in 2018 now ALL bike riders are required to wear a helmet.

 The bike and run courses will be clearly marked with signs, cones and Volunteers.

 Safety marshals will patrol the route.
 Riders who experience difficulties should flag them down for assistance as necessary.

 No pace vehicles or support cars will be allowed on the course.
 Any violation will lead to immediate DISQUALIFICATION (no exceptions).